-Most of Plaza Mayor is surrounded with restaurants all offering similar fair.
-Most have signs enticing you to eat there so that helps with the decision making.
+Most of Plaza Mayor is surrounded with restaurants all offering similar menus.
+Most have signs (with prices in Peruvian soles) enticing you to eat there so that helps with the decision making.
 Many will offer a Menu Turistico, which includes a soup, an entree and a beverage.

-We ate at this place (I don’t remember the name), in the as you exit the West side of Plaza Mayor toward Ollantaytambo Sanctuary, on the left of the Hostal Chaupy Wasi building.
+We ate at this place (I don’t remember the name), as you exit the West side of Plaza Mayor toward Ollantaytambo Sanctuary, on the left of the Hostal Chaupy Wasi building.